WhatsApp marketing has been efficiently stealing thunder from social media and other online communication strategies for a few months now.

 - Build Relationships through Chatbots:

-The best advantage of WhatsApp API is the fact you can design bots to automate the most common processes and requests which your customers experience.
+The best advantage of the API is the fact you can design and make WhatsApp bots to automate the most common processes and requests which your customers experience.

 You can use bots to collect feedback or have customers and potential customers fill out forms through conversation.
 Most importantly, you can seamlessly extract the submitted data and update them to your CRM, excel sheets and other databases.